aws-samples/bedrock-claude-chat/README.md

 You can now specify the following parameters during deployment to enhance security and customization:

-- **--enable-self-register**: Enable self-registration (default: disabled).
-By default you will need to create all users on cognito and it will not allow users to self register their accounts.
+- **--disable-self-register**: Disable self-registration (default: enabled).
+If this flag is set, you will need to create all users on cognito and it will not allow users to self register their accounts.
 - **--ipv4-ranges**: Comma-separated list of allowed IPv4 ranges. (default: allow all ipv4 addresses)
 - **--ipv6-ranges**: Comma-separated list of allowed IPv6 ranges. (default: allow all ipv6 addresses)
 - **--allowed-signup-email-domains**: Comma-separated list of allowed email domains for sign-up. (default: no domain restriction)